-HTC sues Apple using patents given to it by Google [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+HTC sues Apple using patents given to it by Google [UPDATED]Alex Wagner - Editorial Director of News and Content

 Time to add another lawsuit to the growing list of battles already going on.
 Today HTC filed suit against Apple for allegedly infringing on patents that the Taiwan-based firm was recently given by Google.
 The four patents in question were originally held by Motorola but were acquired by Google sometime in the past year and then transferred to HTC on September 1st.
 In addition, HTC has amended one of its previous International Trade Commission complaints against Apple with another five patents given to it from El Goog.
 This batch of patents originally belonged to Openwave Systems and Palm before moving to Google and then to HTC.